 A typical ingredient in the art of Chinese negotiations is the formal banquet dinner.
 If you’re invited to one, here are a few ground rules you should know going into this wonderful cultural experience.

 First, seating arrangements.
-Guests are seated according to hierarchical order with the host or highest-ranking member sitting on the east side of the room or facing the entrance.
+Guests are seated according to hierarchical order with the host or highest-ranking member sitting on the east side of the room or facing the entrance (it’s good feng shui).
 Take your cues from the host.
 Do not sit before they do and let them order the food (the menu likely will be in Chinese anyhow).

 Allow the host to lift their chopsticks first before touching yours.
 The same goes for your drink.
 Wait until the host or another high-ranking guest makes a toast.
 Pace yourself with alcohol.
 Plenty will be served and you’ll be expected to take a sip every time a person raises their glass to you.